Package {vasicekfit}

 portfolio_size

 optional positive integer.
 If supplied, a finite-portfolio variance correction is applied to the response before fitting (see Yang, 2014, section 4.3).
+The correction shrinks the observed rates towards their mean, mapping rates of exactly 0 or 1 into (0, 1), so such observations are permitted when portfolio_size is given.

 Value